-A Breakdown of the Latest Landlord Survey (May 2022)James Trafford
+A Breakdown of the Latest Landlord Survey (May 2022)fjpinvestment

 The latest annual nationwide survey of private landlords and renting agents in England, conducted by the English Private Landlord Survey (EPLS) and commissioned by the Department of Levelling up, Housing and Urban Development & Peoples (DLUHC) has recently been released.
 The purpose of the landlord survey is to help the UK government better understand landlord qualities and experiences, as well as how they obtain, lease, and manage property of privately rented housing.